seolhokim/InverseRL-Pytorch/README.md

 * VAIL(Variational Adversarial Imitation Learning)
 * AIRL(Adversarial Inverse Reinforcement Learning)
   * Two value functions can be merged into one.
+  * Suddenly Not Working
 * VAIRL(Variational Adversarial Inverse Reinforcement Learning)
   * Joint gaussian distribution kl-divergence yet.
 * EAIRL(Empowerment-regularized Adversarial Inverse Reinforcement Learning)
   * Two value functions can be merged into one.
+  * Suddenly Not Working
 ## TODO
 * add SQIL
 * add more environments(ant and disabled ant)